Euthasol Euthanasia SolutionThis page contains information on Euthasol Euthanasia Solution for veterinary use.

 When administered intravenously, phenytoin sodium produces toxic signs of cardiovascular collapse and/or central nervous system depression.
 Hypotension occurs when the drug is administered rapidly.

-Pharmacodynamic Activity: The sequence of events leading to humane, painless, and rapid euthanasia following the intravenous injection of EUTHASOL is similar to that following intravenous injection of pentobarbital sodium, or other barbituric acid derivatives.
+Pharmacodynamic Activity The sequence of events leading to humane, painless, and rapid euthanasia following intravenous injection of EUTHASOL® Euthanasia Solution is similar to that following intravenous injection of pentobarbital sodium or other barbituric acid derivatives.
 Within seconds, unconsciousness is induced with simultaneous collapse of the dog.
 This stage rapidly progresses to deep anesthesia with concomitant reduction in the blood pressure.
 A few seconds later, breathing stops, due to depression of the medullary respiratory center; encephalographic activity becomes isoelectric, indicating cerebral death; and then cardiac activity ceases.

 Phenytoin sodium exerts its effect during the deep anesthesia stage caused by the pentobarbital sodium.
 This ingredient, due to its cardiotoxic properties, hastens the stoppage of electrical activity in the heart.